Caroline Genco

-Caroline Attardo Genco is an American microbiologist and academic administrator.
-She is Arthur E. Spiller Professor in Genetics at Tufts University School of Medicine, and provost of Tufts University.
+Caroline R. Attardo Genco is an American microbiologist and academic administrator.
+She was the Arthur E. Spiller Professor in Genetics at Tufts University School of Medicine and provost of Tufts University.
+Effective August 10, 2026, she became the 16th President of SUNY's University at Buffalo.

 Life and career

 Genco was born to Rita Galletti and Charles Attardo.
+She graduated from Mount Saint Mary Academy.
 She was the first member of her family to attend college, completing a B.S. in biology at State University of New York at Fredonia in 1981, and then a M.S. in microbiology from the University of Rochester in 1984.
 She received her Ph.D., also at the University of Rochester, in 1987, studying Neisseria gonorrhoeae antibiotic resistance.

 Following her graduate studies, Genco completed a post-doc at the Centers for Disease Control and Prevention.
 Then, in 1989, she was appointed to an assistant professor position at Emory University, before joining the faculty of Morehouse School of Medicine as an associate professor in 1991.
 From 1997 to 2015, Genco served as Professor of Medicine at the Boston University School of Medicine, where she researched the link between oral bacteria and heart diseases.

 In 2015, Genco joined the Tufts University School of Medicine as the Arthur E. Spiller Professor in Genetics and chair of the Department of Immunology.
 In 2019, she became vice provost for research.
 She succeeded Nadine Aubry as provost and senior vice president ad interim of Tufts University on January 1, 2022, and was appointed to those positions on a permanent basis on August 1, 2023.